-(Source: Community Commons, updated 1/20/2017)
+(Source: Nielsen, Nielsen SiteReports: 2014, as compiled by Community Commons, 1/20/2017)

 Health Behaviors: Adult Alcohol Use

 More than one-fourth (27%) of Allen County adults were considered binge drinkers.
 Eight percent (8%) of adults reported driving after having perhaps too much to drink, increasing to 13% of those under the age of 30 and 14% of African Americans.